Esperance

 Esperance, on Western Australia's south coast, exports grain, nickel concentrate and iron ore through its Southern Ports terminal.

-Anyone who needs unescorted access to Esperance's landside or waterside restricted zones must hold a valid MSIC or Port Access Card, alongside a Letter of Operational Need and completed induction.
+Anyone who needs unescorted access to Esperance's landside or waterside restricted zones must hold a valid MSIC, a Letter of Operational Need and completed induction.
+Southern Ports' Supervised Access Worker card only covers escorted access for up to five days under continuous MSIC-holder supervision, not ongoing unescorted entry.

 ClientView is an Australian Government authorised MSIC issuing body.
 Apply online in 10 to 15 minutes, verify your identity at a participating Australia Post outlet in Esperance, and we lodge every ready application with AusCheck each business day.
 Our measured median time from a complete application to AusCheck lodgement was 1 business day over the 12 months to June 2026.
 Start your application or read our measured processing times.